-6.4.2.1 Evaluation of Disproportionately High and Adverse Effects on Minority and Low-Income Populations

-The proposed Project's individual impacts are described for each resource in Chapter 3, and contributions to cumulative impacts in Chapter 4.
-The proposed Project would have significant impacts related to aesthetics (AES-1), cultural resources (CR-2), land use (LU-4), and noise (NOI-6) that would remain significant after mitigation.
-LU-4 is comprised of secondary impacts of AES-1 and NOI-6, and need not be considered separately.
+6.4.2.1 Evaluation of Disproportionately High and Adverse Effects 41 on Minority and Low-Income Populations 42 cultural resources (CR-2), land use (LU-4), and noise (NOI-6) that would remain significant after mitigation.
 With these unavoidable impacts, the Proposed Project would have new, significant effects with respect to minority and low-income populations.
-Those impacts would fall disproportionately on minority and low-income populations because the census blocks adjacent to the point of impact (the eastern edge of the Project site) constitute minority populations, and some (i.e., all or parts of census tracts 2946.2, 2947, 5723, 5725, 5728, 5729, and 5755) constitute low-income populations.
+Those impacts would fall disproportionately on minority and low-income populations because the census block groups adjacent to the point of impact (the eastern edge of the Project site) constitute minority populations, and some (i.e., all or parts of census tracts 5727, 5728, 5729, and 5755) constitute low-income populations.
 Those impacts are summarized below.